John Lyon, 6th Lord Glamis

 John Lyon, 6th Lord Glamis (died 1528) was a Scottish nobleman.
 He was the second son of John Lyon, 4th Lord Glamis, and succeeded his brother as Lord Glamis in 1505.

-He married Janet Douglas (died 17 July 1537) Janet was falsely charged with witchcraft by King James V, and burned at the stake on Castle Hill, Edinburgh, Scotland.
+John married Janet Douglas (died 17 July 1537), who was falsely charged with witchcraft by King James V and burned at the stake on Castle Hill, Edinburgh, Scotland.
 She was a daughter of George Douglas, Master of Angus, and sister to Archibald Douglas, 6th Earl of Angus.
 His son John Lyon, 7th Lord Glamis, was still a minor when the 6th Lord died in 1528.
 John was 16 years old and was witness to his mother being burned alive.